TwitchPlaysPokemon/public/projects/PBR_DOUBLES_UPDATE.md

 One idea is to entirely remove the popups and replace them with our own custom ones.
 This is hopefully possible, but may require quite a lot of time to achieve on the PBR end of things.

 We could then display moves, pp, etc. in big font for all the active Pokemon, and design better targeting / switch popups than what PBR currently has (they are really kind of awful imo).
-I don't think this really has any downsides at all.

-## Adding a permanent active pkmn gui
+## Separating active pkmn

-We could probably also shift the "Team Blue's x used y" text to the bottom of the screen, which then frees up the top third of the screen for a custom GUI that doesn't popup but rather stays in place the whole match, and displays info of the active pkmn (2 in singles, up to 4 in doubles).
-With so much space available, we could make the active pkmn info much easier to read than if it was constrained to the sidebar space.

-This applies to both singles and doubles.

-### Omitting active Pokemon in the sidebars

-We could then omit the active pkmn displays in the sidebars, which frees up more space for player bets and othe sidebar info.
+ For each team, players need to easily tell:
+- which pokemon are currently out
+- which one is on the left side / top hp bar, and which is on the right side/ bottom hp bar

+With the current static positioning (1-2-3-4, top to bottom) it's way too difficult to tell which pokemon are currently out.
+A little "button" indiciating which pokemon are out would be helpful, but for doubles with inputting, I really think it won't be enough.

-Unfortunately, this also means that the sidebar info would constantly be shifting every time a switch is made.
-The sidebars would also likely show outdated info for anyone with lag, or for everyone in speed mode when Pokemon are switched out very quickly.
+Unfortunately, this also means that sidebar pokemon info will move around every time a switch is made.
+It will be frustrating if a pokeset moves elsewhere while a player is reading it.
+The active pokemon would also likely be outdated info for anyone with lag, or for everyone in speed mode when Pokemon are switched out very quickly.

+#### Moving active pkmn out of the sidebars

+We could add a custom GUI that doesn't popup but rather stays in place the whole match, and displays info of the active pkmn (2 in singles, up to 4 in doubles).
+This frees up more space for player bets and othe sidebar info, especially in 4v4 - 6v6.

+Moving the "Team Blue's x used y" text to the bottom of the screen would give more space for this concept, although our ability to do this is still very limited.

 In singles, the sidebar might be showing Pokemon 1 and 3, with 2 being in the active gui.
 In doubles, the sidebar might be showing Pokemon 2 and 4, with 3 and 1 being in the active gui.